 The Parasolid Option has its own manual which is shipped with the software.
 You may also view a copy of the manual on our web site at www.trakmt.com.

 3.2.5 Verify Option

-Part Verify allows you to see a solid model rendition of your programmed part as well as the toolpath that was programmed.
-It is useful to prevent mistakes when running the part
+Part Verify allows you to see a solid model rendition of your programmed part as well as the programmed toolpath.
+It is very useful to prove out a program and prevent mistakes.